-Quiescence and senescence are terms describing states of growth arrest of a cell.
-While senescence is permanent quiescence is temporary but there are no hard boundaries for these states (29,30).
-Growth arrest is coupled with process of cellular differentiation which is a process where a stem cell becomes a specialised cell capable of performing a specific function (31).
+with process of cellular differentiation which is a process where a stem cell becomes a specialised cell capable of performing a specific function (Metcalf 2007).
 The proliferation capabilities of a cell diminish as it progresses towards differentiation.
 In human body, cells of different tissues show different levels of growth arrest allowing them replenish the specialised cell population of that tissue accordingly.
-Growth arrest of a cell has been implicated in major complex biological processes like tumor suppression or promotion, tissue repair and aging (30,31).
+Growth arrest of a cell has been implicated in major complex biological processes like tumour suppression or promotion, tissue repair and ageing (Metcalf 2007; Rodier and Campisi 2011).
 Genomic script framework easily accommodates these states (Figure 6).
 A well differentiated cell has a specific pattern of strong side loops since they effect the function of the cell.
 Side loops push the cell towards differentiation.
 With each consecutive division, the side loops grow stronger acting as brakes to the cell division cycle by influencing the central loop to grind to a halt (Figure 6).
 After a limited number of divisions the cell enters the growth arrest phase.
 A specific pattern of side loops is achieved for each cell type and this pattern is refined achieving the precision in function of that cell.
 One of the many examples of precision in function is acid production by gastric parietal cells.
-The produced acid has a consistent pH of 1.5 to 3.5 (32).
-I'm sure other examples such as the functioning of cardiac pacemaker cells and muscle cells of the heart (33) and neurons and glia of the nervous system (34) will come to the reader's mind.
+The produced acid has a consistent pH of 1.5 to 3.5 (Lewin 1992).
+I'm sure other examples such as the functioning of cardiac pacemaker cells and muscle cells of the heart (Moorman and Christoffels 2003) and neurons and glia of the nervous system (Verkhratsky 2010) will come to the reader's mind.